ironnysh/storyblok-youtube/README.md

 npm install --save-dev @astro-community/astro-embed-youtube clone-deep
 ```

-The next step is to register the blocks as Astro components.
+The next step is to register the blocks as components in Astro.

 ### The Astro config